This Woman Staked Encouraging Signs in Yards Around Her Community — and Started a Global Movement

 Among other products aside from yard signs, the organization also creates car decals, pencils, temporary tattoos, and stickers.

-Now the movement serves more than as a response to suicide — it’s also a comforting cancer patients, those enduring the loss of a loved one, and those recovering from sexual assault and inspiring people to have the courage to leave abusive relationships or overcome addiction.
+Now the Don't Give Up movement serves more than as a response to suicide — it’s also a comforting cancer patients, those enduring the loss of a loved one, and those recovering from sexual assault and inspiring people to have the courage to leave abusive relationships or overcome addiction.

 “I just had a woman knock on my door,” writes a woman on the organization’s website.
 “She began to cry and thank me for the signs in my yard.
 She lives up the road and said her son had attempted suicide and these signs were in the yard the day they came home from the hospital.
 She drives by every day and for her, her son, and her daughter — the reminder is profound."

-You can listen to our podcast episode with Amy Wolff about Don't Give Up — and about three myths about changing the world — here.
-You can order Amy's book, Signs of Hope: How Small Acts of Love Can Change the World on Bookshop and Amazon.
-And you can order your own sign from Don't Give Up here.
+You can listen to our podcast episode with Amy Wolff about Don't Give Up — and about three myths about changing the world.